The Power of Dua for Ramadan :

 During Ramadan, believers have the chance to ask for forgiveness for their transgressions.
 By making sincere du’as for forgiveness, people can accept their shortcomings and turn to Allah.

 The gates of hell are closed and the gates of paradise are open throughout Ramadan.
-Muslims can deepen their relationship with Allah, ask for His forgiveness, and seek His blessings by making duas.
+By reciting duas, Muslims can strengthen their relationship with Allah, seek His bounties, and ask for His pardon.

 Muslims look to Allah for protection and direction when they are faced with difficulties and hardships in life.
 Protection duas act as a barrier against adversity and uncertainty.